-As of February 2023, there are a total of 300 registered providers in SADC.
+As of February 2023, there are a total of 300 Ofsted registered providers in SADC which includes childminders, preschools and day nurseries.
 Based on the findings of the Hertfordshire Childcare Sufficiency Report (2023), unlike many other parts of the country, where there are more closures, the loss of group- and school-based provision in Hertfordshire was minimal (-3).
 Where providers closed, more financially secure settings replaced them to ensure longer term sustainability and access to places was not negatively impacted.